The Top Wedding Trends of 2021

 "Color is the new white," says Meyer.
 "Couples are leaning into bold, colorful weddings and shying away from whites and creams.
 More and more couples are pushing the typical ideas of wedding decor and moving in the direction of fun, bright and happy; they're incorporating all sorts of colors in their stationery, decor and foods."

-Weekend Activities: A Breath of Fresh Air
+Activities With a Breath of Fresh Air

 S'mores under the stars, the sea breeze filtering through the first course, as well as on-site concierges to help with exploration activities are just a few benefits to choosing an outdoor wedding weekend.
 Ceremonies, cocktail hour and receptions (even welcome events) are all being held outdoors through the weekend, and we predict a curation in weekend itineraries to help guests take advantage of nature's splendor.